 - Private equity investors Mid Europa Partners, Towerbrook and KKR on various 2016, 2017 and 2019 investments and sales, including Towerbrook and KKR on their acquisition of a stake in OVH Groupe SAS, Towerbrook on its investment in Van Dijk Educatie, Mid Europa Partners on its sale of Alpha Medical and TowerBrook in its sale of Metallo to Aurubis AG.

 Patrick is the contributing editor for the “Getting the Deal Through: Vertical Agreements” publication and has published widely on EU and UK competition law issues.
-He has also presented at a number of industry events, including events organised by the American Bar Association and the UK’s Regulatory Policy Institute.
+He has also presented at a number of industry events, including events organized by the American Bar Association and the UK’s Regulatory Policy Institute.